cjlferguson/cjlferguson.github.io/README.md

 _Status_.
 Status stands for status on the product.
 This regards whether it has been delivered, shipped, pending, etc.

 **Key findings:**

+1. The entire market given through products is dominated by Amazon, 72%, of market share and Merchants, 28%.
+2. The daily average excluding May 18 was ₹440558.
+On May 18, a contraction in sales by -26%.
+This means that every ₹1 made on Sets for May 18 led was 1.74 times less than daily average revenue.
+It was also observed that for every ₹1 earned, a loss of ₹2.82 occurred relative to the daily average revenue earned through sales of Sets.
+3. Shipped (Only) under Status also showed the greatest contraction for May 18 among all Status by 72%.
+Daily revenue by Shipping (Only) Status was ₹ 575026.70.
+A loss of ₹415291.70 was made that day with earnings of only ₹159735.
+This means that for every ₹1 earned, a loss of ₹2.60 relative to the average daily revenue through Shipping (only) was made.
+4. Out of all 61240 customers the top 5000 customers contributed 21% of the revenues earned.
+Any reduction in spending by these customers would cause a significant contraction in revenue as seen on May 18 leading to the recorded loss on that day.

+**Drill Down:**

+Revenue

+1. On May 18-19, 2022 India Amazon and Merchant platforms observed a significant contraction in revenues which saw a loss of 68% in total revenue.
+The maximum revenue for that period was ₹1076427.
+2. Sets were the greatest selling product with a revenue of ₹19499857 at the end of the period and contributing 51% of the entire revenue derived by the sale of products.
+The contraction of sales by a percentage difference from May 17 to May 18 by -2% led to significant loss in revenues.
+3. The daily average excluding May 18 was ₹440558.
+On May 18, a contraction in sales by -26%.
+This means that every ₹1 made on Sets for May 18 led was 1.74 times less than daily average revenue.
+It was also observed that for every ₹1 earned, a loss of ₹2.82 occurred relative to the daily average revenue earned through sales of Sets.
+4. Shipped (Only) under Status also showed the greatest contraction for May 18 among all Status by 72%.
+Daily revenue by Shipping (Only) Status was ₹ 575026.70.
+A loss of ₹415291.70 was made that day with earnings of only ₹159735.
+This means that for every ₹1 earned, a loss of ₹2.60 relative to the average daily revenue secured through Shipping (Only) was made.
+5. It was found that for a normal day the average revenue as a result of shipping was 3.6 times higher than that earned on May 18.
+6. Out of all 61240 customers, the top 5000 customers contributed 21% of the revenues earned.
+Any reduction in spending by these customers would cause a significant contraction in revenue on May 18 leading to the recorded loss on that day.

+Markets and Revenue

+1. The entire market given through products is dominated by Amazon and Merchants.
+There are 8 products that enable market analysis of the two entities.
+Amazon retains 72% of market share and Merchants, 28%.
+2. There are 47 states that provide the total market value for Amazon and Non Amazon sellers, or Merchants.
+3. The top 5 markets by state from greatest to least are Maharashtra (Amazon 73%; Merchants 27%), Karnataka (Amazon 76%; Merchants 24%), Uttar Pradesh (Amazon 70%; Merchants 30%), Telangana (Amazon 73%; Merchants 27%), and Tamil Nadu (Amazon 74%; Merchants 26%).
+Merchants have a higher market share at 30% in Uttar Pradesh compared to the other 4 states.
+4. Maharashtra was the strongest market by revenue while PB was the weakest.
+5. Pondicherry, NL, AR, PB, and Apo were the bottom 5 markets from strongest to weakest.
+It appears that there is no Amazon or Merchant presence in Apo.
+6. Apart from Apo, there are no Merchant presence in the remaining 4 states.
+Amazon is the soul presence that dominates 100% of the market.
+Despite this sales remained very low.
+7. Most of the markets Amazon has been the dominant competitor.
+Lakshadweep, Orissa, Punjab/Mohali/Zirakpur, and RJ had 100% market share retained by Merchants.
+These 4 states did not have an Amazon presence.
+8. Aruncal Pradesh and Punjab had Merchant market share of 37%, and Sikkim retaining the highest Merchant market share of 40%.
+While Amazon still dominates most of the market share in these three states, it should be noted that the Merchants within these markets have demonstrated the strongest competitiveness against Amazon.

+Products and Sale

+1. The three most popular products by revenue were Sets (51%), Kurtas (27%) and Western Dress (13%).
+2. Sets were the highest selling product accounting for 51% of revenue with Amazon retaining 73% of revenues derived from sales of this product and Merchants, 27%.

 **Dashboard Overview:**
 ![AmazonSalesReport](AmazonSalesReport.png)